kevintpeng/Learn-Something-Every-Day/Data-Science/Deep Learning.md

 - let V be the concatenation of eigenvectors for A as columns.
 Then A = Vdiag(&lambda)V<sup>-1</sup>
 - **determinant** of a matrix can be thought of as the expansive multiplicative factor
   - equal to the product of all the eigenvalues
+- a **basis** of a vector space is a set of vectors that are linearly independent, and can express any vector in the vector space as a linear combination of the basis vectors.
+We can represent a set of vectors as a matrix
+  - a basis is linearly independent spanning set of the vector space
+  - for set of vectors S, the **span** W is the intersection of all subspaces containing S. then S is a spanning set of W
+- **eigenspace** for an eigenvalue &lambda; E<sub>&lambda;</sub> is the set of all vectors (eigenvectors) that satisfy 0&#8407; = (I•&lambda; - A)•v&#8407;

 ### Probability & Information Theory
 - Marginal Probability is the distribution over a subset of variables (denominator is the summation of individual probabilities in the subset)